lkusnadi/aws-swf-task-rerun/README.md

 This script will fetch tasks from the 'start date filter' to current date.

-The reason it is not straight forward because:
+The reason it is not straight forward using aws-cli because:
 - date time must be provided in epoch format (at least for aws-cli)
 - JSON document must be composed to re-run a single task